 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-example: text used to clarify abstract rules by applying them literally.
+ES offer: a charging-based mechanism to incentivize users to accept network side energy saving (ES).

 SECOND CHANGE (NEW TEXT)